mundobien2025/fastapi-basekit/README.md

 - **Exception handlers** and custom exceptions for common errors.
 - **Third-party services** like JWT token management and file uploads to Supabase.
 - Built to work **fully asynchronously**, making horizontal scalability easier.
+ - Support for Beanie ODM and SQLAlchemy (AsyncSession) base patterns.

 ## Installation